 Based on the City's needs assessment survey, public outreach and FEMA reports, it is clear that Moore sustained significant damage to infrastructure as a result of the tornado of May 20th.
-Current estimates indicate \$110,337,500 in overall infrastructure damages to the City.
+Initial estimates indicate \$110,337,500 in overall infrastructure damages to the City.
+The City completed an Infrastructure Recovery and Implementation Plan (IRIP) to assess the amount of infrastructure damages.